Cram school: France

-The national exam (baccalauréat) ending high-school is easy to obtain (the success rate is about 90%), and the grades obtained matter relatively little (most higher education school choose their students before the baccalauréat results, based on grades during high school).
+The national exam (baccalauréat) ending high-school is easy to obtain (the success rate is about 90%), and the grades obtained matter relatively little (most higher education schools choose their students before the baccalauréat results, based on grades during high school).
 Thus, baccalauréat cram schools are rare.
 Individual tutoring is more common.

 After the baccalauréat, about 5% of the French students attend the selective Classes Préparatoires aux Grandes Écoles (prep school) or CPGE.
 These two-year programs are meant to prepare undergrad students to the entrance exams of high-profile graduate schools (Grandes écoles) in science, engineering and business — including École Normale Supérieure, HEC Paris, EDHEC, ESCP, EM Lyon, ESSEC, École polytechnique, Arts et Métiers ParisTech, Télécom Paris, École des Ponts, CentraleSupélec, École des Mines, and ISAE-SUPAERO.
 A large proportion of CPGE are public schools, with very small tuition fees.
 There are about 400 CPGE schools for 869 classes, including about 58 private schools.
 They have produced most of France's scientists, intellectuals, and executives during the last two centuries.